William Stacy: Marietta and the Ohio Country

 During early 1788, at about 54 years of age, William Stacy joined with other Revolutionary War officers as a pioneer to the Ohio Country, and was involved in establishing Marietta, Ohio, at the confluence of the Ohio and Muskingum rivers as the first permanent American settlement in the Northwest Territory.
-Colonel Stacy joined this venture as a shareholder in the Ohio Company of Associates, which was formed and led by Gen. Rufus Putnam and Gen. Benjamin Tupper.
-General Lafayette visited Marietta years later and described these pioneers and former officers: "They were the bravest of brave.
+Stacy joined this venture as a shareholder in the Ohio Company of Associates, which was formed and led by Gen. Rufus Putnam and Gen. Benjamin Tupper.
+Lafayette visited Marietta years later and described these pioneers and former officers: "They were the bravest of brave.
 Better men never lived."
-George Washington commented "I know many of the settlers personally, and there never were men better calculated to promote the welfare of such a community."
+Washington commented "I know many of the settlers personally, and there never were men better calculated to promote the welfare of such a community."
 Marietta is located in the county of Ohio bearing Washington's name.